Live

 Silence is okay.
 If you don’t open the app for three days, the app shouldn’t blow up your notifications with “we miss you!”
 That’s manipulation dressed as care.
 If you come back, the app is here.
 If you don’t, maybe you’re doing fine and you don’t need it right now.
 Both outcomes are okay.

 The data is the reward.
-Over time, your tracking data becomes genuinely valuable — to you, to your doctor, to your own self-understanding.
+Over time, your tracking data becomes genuinely valuable: to you, to your doctor, to your own self-understanding.
 That’s the only engagement mechanic I need.
+I wrote a complete guide to bipolar mood tracking that goes deeper on what that data should actually include.

 One exception